 - Avoid placing tomatoes on a windowsill to ripen for a long period of time.
 This can cause them to over-ripen and later rot.

-The good thing with tomatoes is that they are relatively easy to grow.
-Bear in mind that regular soil doesn’t have the minerals and nutrients necessary for your tomatoes to thrive.
-The best soil for tomatoes in pots will have the nutrients necessary ingredients’ mix to provide the right nourishment and ensure that any excess water drains in an effective way.
+The good thing with tomatoes is that they are relatively easy to grow for even a new gardener.
+Bear in mind that regular soil doesn’t have the minerals and nutrients necessary for your tomatoes to thrive and achieve their maximum.
+The best potting soil for tomatoes in pots will have all the necessary nutrients and the right ingredients’ mix to provide the right nourishment and ensure that any excess water drains in an effective way.

-When you use the right method of planting, a good tomatoes soil and the right watering, you will be in a position to grow plants successfully and have that great harvest during fall.
+When you use the right method of planting, a good soil for tomatoes and the right watering, you will be in a position to grow plants successfully and have that great harvest during fall.
 You can choose one of the above options for your tomato crops.
-With the above five best potting soils for tomatoes, you can be assured of a good crop.
+With the above five best potting soils for tomatoes, you'll be off to a great start.